 2nd S R Nathan Fellow - Bilahari Kausikan

-Ambassador Bilahari Kausikan is currently Ambassador-at-Large in the Ministry of Foreign Affairs (MFA), Singapore.
+Mr Bilahari Kausikan is Chairman of the Middle East Institute of the National University of Singapore.
+He was Ambassador-at-Large in the Ministry of Foreign Affairs (MFA), Singapore from 2013 to 2018.
 From 2001 to May 2013, he was the Second Permanent Secretary and subsequently the Permanent Secretary of MFA.
 He retired in June 2013 after 33 years in the public sector.

 Ambassador Kausikan held a variety of appointments in the MFA, such as Director for Southeast Asia, Director for East Asia and the Pacific and Deputy Secretary for Southeast Asia.
 He was the Permanent Representative to the United Nations in New York from 1995 to 1998 and Ambassador to the Russian Federation from 1994 to 1995.